zakkhoyt/VWWClusteredMapView/README.md

 ## Overview

-## Example Project
+## Installation and Example project

 1.)
 Clone this repository

-2.)	add this line to your Podfile:
+2.)
+Add this line to your Podfile:

 pod 'VWWClusteredMapView', :git => 'https://github.com/zakkhoyt/VWWClusteredMapView', :branch => 'cocoapods'